 It’s a lot like the “you need work experience to get hired but you can’t get work experience without being hired first” conundrum.
 And we found that it can seriously plague certain guest blogging campaigns if your client doesn’t have an established portfolio.

 But remember, at one point every thought leader was standing in your shoes.
-Even Directive Consulting’s own CEO.
+Even Directive’s own CEO.

 Garrett Mehrguth’s Thought Leader Origin Story